-IBMCS brings two remarkable, medically accepted self-control technologies together for the first time.
+CB brings two remarkable, medically accepted self-control technologies together for the first time.
 We believe it to be the most powerful self-regulation training program in medicine today.

 If you are inspired to learn practical, proven methods of controlling your mind-body reactions to stress, pain, sleep, illness, and fatigue then you have found a powerful resource here.
 You simply need to show up, do the work, pay attention, and remain steady.

-IBMCS is research-based, and is focused on the fundamentals.
+CB is research-based, and is focused on the fundamentals.
 Clearly, it takes time and proper methods to cultivate a deep, healing calm state in both body and mind.
 Patterns of stress and disease emerge over time, and it takes time to counteract those patterns.
 The research shows this, and common sense realizes it.